-I DO not know whether the following notice is worthy of admission into NATURE, but it suggests many interesting conse-quences as the effects of heavy rains over continents drained by large rivers.
+I Do not know whether the following notice is worthy of admission into NATURE, but it suggests many interesting consequences as the effects of heavy rains over continents drained by large rivers.

-A very intelligent naturalist, writing to me from Tobago, states :-
+A very intelligent naturalist, writing to me from Tobago,

+states :-

 "During August we had an influx of fresh water all along our southern coast, and throughout the whole extent the sea eggs crawled ashore, and died in great numbers.
 No one has seen the like before.
 I have no doubt the fresh water we of the mortality, and that other shells also suffered."
-I have no doubt the fresh water was the cause so great a distance.
-I fear that no person had the curiosity to test the density or quality of the water.
-I shall inquire of my correspondent.
-Barbados, Nov.
-11 RAWSON W. RAWSON
+I have no doubt the fresh water was the cause rains on the Continent?

 I have not the means of ascertaining the rainfall of the basins drained by the Orinoco and Amazon, but we in Barbados, and most of the islands in these seas, have been suffering for many months from a protracted drought.
-Have there been excessive rains on the Continent?
+Have there been excessive so great a distance.

-Tobago is at least 150 miles from the mouth of the Orinoco, and goo miles from that of the Amazon.
+Tobago is at least 150 miles from the mouth of the Orinoco, and 900 miles from that of the Amazon.
 It is well known that the outflows of both rivers sweep round, and form a swift ocean current impinging on, and passing by, Tobago, whither they carry drift wood, seeds, and other products of the shore.
 But I never before heard of the quality of the water being affected to